OpenDDS/OpenDDS/DevGuideExamples/DCPS/Messenger/README.md

 If you just want to build and run this, it will be built along with OpenDDS and can be run using `perl run_test.pl` assuming the `setenv` file has been sourced (see [INSTALL.md](../../../INSTALL.md) for details).
-To have it use the DDS standard RTPS discovery and transport instead of the OpenDDS specific InfoRepo discovery and TCP transports, run `perl run_test.pl --rtps` instead.
+To have it use the OpenDDS-specific InfoRepo discovery instead of the DDS standard RTPS discovery, run `perl run_test.pl --info-repo` instead.

 ## CMake